-It is the goal of HVIP to provide payment to the dealership within five business days from the time the eligible voucher redemption form and all associated documentation is received by the Grantee.
+When program funding is available, it is the goal of HVIP and Low NOx Engine Incentives to provide payment to the dealership within five business days from the time the eligible voucher redemption form and all associated documentation is received by the Grantee.
 If the voucher payment is delayed for more than ten business days from the time the eligible voucher redemption form and associated documentation is received, the Grantee must notify the dealership by phone or email at the earliest possible time of such delay.

 Only completed and accurate voucher redemption forms will be accepted.
 A voucher shall only be redeemed if the vehicle and purchaser match that on the original voucher request form.
-ARB, the Grantee, and the HVIP are not responsible for payment of a voucher if the vehicle or purchaser do not match those described on the voucher request form.
-If the dealer has a new purchaser for a delivered vehicle and HVIP funds are still available, the dealer and new purchaser may request a new voucher.
+CARB, the Grantee, and HVIP and Low NOx Engine Incentives are not responsible for payment of a voucher if the vehicle or purchaser do not match those described on the voucher request form.
+If the dealer has a new purchaser for a delivered vehicle and HVIP and Low NOx Engine Incentives funds are still available, the dealer and new purchaser may request a new voucher.